U.S. presses China to stop growing trade secret theft

 “We remain resolved to use all the appropriate trade policy tools now and in the future to contribute to the administration-wide response to that problem,” the official said.

+The USTR on Wednesday pinned the designation of “foreign priority country” on Ukraine, the sole country to be branded in this way, on grounds that it failed to protect U.S. copyrights.

-Meanwhile, the USTR report accused the Chinese government of failing to take the issue seriously.
+The USTR report, meanwhile, accused the Chinese government of failing to take the issue seriously.

 ”Conditions are likely to deteriorate as long as those committing the thefts and those benefiting continue to operate with relative impunity, frequently entering into unfair competitive relationships with their victims.